I, Robot: 2004 film

 The film I, Robot, starring Will Smith, was released by Twentieth Century Fox on July 16, 2004 in the United States.
-Its plot incorporates elements of "Little Lost Robot", some of Asimov's character names and the Three Laws.
-However, the plot of the movie is mostly original work adapted from the screenplay Hardwired by Jeff Vintar, completely unlinked to Asimov's stories and has been compared to Asimov's The Caves of Steel, which revolves around the murder of a roboticist (although the rest of the film's plot is not based on that novel or other works by Asimov).
-Unlike the books by Asimov, the movie featured hordes of killer robots.
+Its plot uses elements of "Little Lost Robot", a few of Asimov's character names and the Three Laws.
+The plot of the movie is original; the screenplay Hardwired by Jeff Vintar is not based on Asimov's stories.
+It has been compared to Asimov's The Caves of Steel, which revolves around the murder of a roboticist.
+Unlike the works by Asimov, the movie featured hordes of killer robots.

 Radio

 BBC Radio 4 aired an audio drama adaptation of five of the I, Robot stories on their 15 Minute Drama in 2017, dramatized by Richard Kurti and starring Hermione Norris.